needle-mirror/com.unity.connect.share/Documentation~/index.md

 # About WebGL Publisher

-Use the WebGL Publisher to build, publish and share your WebGL project on Unity Play.
-For example, you can use WebGL Publisher to create, inspect and manage WebGL builds of your project.
+Use the WebGL Publisher to build, publish, and share your WebGL project on Unity Play.
+You can also use the WebGL Publisher to inspect and manage WebGL builds of your project.

 ## Package contents